groupdocs-conversion-cloud/docs/content/conversion/release-notes/2020/groupdocs-conversion-cloud-20-11-release-notes.md

 ## Major Features ##

 * Introduced possibility to convert documents without cloud storage
-* Introduced docker image for self-hosting GroupDocs.Conversion Cloud
+* Introduced Docker image for self-hosting GroupDocs.Conversion Cloud

 ## Full List of Issues Covering all Changes in this Release ##